0191 469 4954

 All children will receive high quality teaching and learning through quality first teach and targeted interventions

-Lessen the GAP in attainment between PP and non PP pupils across maths and English
+Lessen the GAP in attainment between PP and non PP pupils across maths and English.

 Activity in this academic year